Companies Act 2008

 - Public Company – Limited / Ltd – Not private / state-owned.

 3. Name reservation is not required for incorporation.
-A company may register without reserving a name, and if this not available, will be issued with a registration number as temporary name until a suitable name has been found.
+A company may register without reserving a name.

 4. A company name may be predominantly in any official language and must end with the relevant English expression, being